UtrechtUniversity/anonymize-ddp/ReadMe.md

 The output of the program will be a copy of the zipped data download package with all names, usernames, email addresses, and phone numbers pseudonimized, and all pictures and videos blurred.
 This pseudonimized data download package is saved in the output folder.

-## Evaluation
+## Validation

-The evaluation procedure determines the performance of anonymization code _concerning deidentification of text_.
+The validation procedure determines the performance of anonymization code _concerning deidentification of text_.
 It compares results of the automated anonymization with the ideal expected result, i.e., a manually created ground-truth.

-For this evaluation an example data set is used which includes:
+For this validation an example data set is used which includes:
 * A set of 11 DDPs with nonsense content
 * A groundtruth file with results of manually labeling the PII in these DDPs